Menu

 • Clean your houseplants’ leaves – spider mites love dusty leaves, so make sure to wipe your plants’ leaves frequently.

 • Increase the level of humidity – since spider mites love warm, dry environments, a high level of humidity will discourage them from sticking around.
-You can use a humidifier or spray your plants from time to time.Ā
+You can use a humidifier or mist your plants frequently.

 Conclusion